gcallah/MiscWriting/AI/AIAndSemiotics/AIandSemiotics.md

 But the discipline of semiotics provides a way to demonstrate that there is a fundamental gulf between the way a human interacts with the world and the way a machine does so.
-That is because humans do not interact with the world in strictly dyadic relationships: they exhibit Peirce’s "thirdness," which, as he demonstrated, cannot be decomposed into simpler, dyadic relationships.
+That is because humans do not interact with the world in strictly dyadic relationships: they exhibit Peirce's "thirdness," which, as he demonstrated, cannot be decomposed into simpler, dyadic relationships.

 But computers, even when executing programs that may be called "artificial intelligence," exhibit only dyadic
 relationships: their output is literally meaningless until it enters into a relationship of thirdness with a human being.
-And since engaging in semiosis is at the core of intelligence, this demonstrates that there’s no "there" there in AI.
+And since engaging in semiosis is at the core of intelligence, this demonstrates that there's no "there" there in AI.